 Phase 2 and Long-term Objectives

-In phase two, and long-term, work includes a BRT concept design, prioritization of improvements, design, environmental analysis, federal and other funding and implementation.
+In phase two, and long-term, work will include concept design, prioritization of improvements, design, environmental analysis, federal and other funding and implementation.
+Traffic signals planning will also be an important element in future plans.

 Since this project is regional in nature, Boulder County has developed a Stakeholder Working Group to closely collaborate with the planning team throughout the feasibility study process.
 The Stakeholder Working Group consists of agency representatives from the City and County of Broomfield, the City of Longmont, the Town of Erie, Commuting Solutions, Transport, the City of Lafayette, the Regional Transportation District, the Colorado Department of Transportation, the Federal Highway Administration, the Federal Transit Administration and economic development entities.